Call Us : (909)-766-1994

 Yes.
 A hit-and-run occurred when you were involved in a car accident while driving, caused damage to another person’s property, knew that you were in that accident and caused damage, and willingly failed to stop or give information to the owner of the property.
 If you caused damage to a parked car and left without providing identifying information, you may be charged with a hit-and-run misdemeanor.

-Does Your Insurance go up if Someone Hits Your Parked Car in CA?
+Does Your Insurance Go Up if Someone Hits Your Parked Car in CA?

 If you are able to file a claim with the at-fault driver, it’s unlikely your rate will increase.
 If you can’t find the other driver and have to file with your insurance provider, this may impact your insurance rates.
 Working with a car accident attorney may help find the at-fault driver or prove that you were not the cause of the accident.